sid-gondaliya/Super_chat/README.md

 ## Features

-- List with all users
+- List the all users
 - Chatting with all users
 - Delete/Unsend your messages
 - Edit Profile (Change Your DP/USERNAME/BIO)